awesome-panel/awesome-panel-extensions/README.md

 I hope this could help you and the Python community create awesome things.
 I also hope it could help to get Python working in the browser in general.

+MORE IDEAS COMING UP.
+FEEL FREE TO SHARE YOURS.

 ### Python Scientific Stack in the Browser - PyodideComponent

 Wouldn't it be awesome if you could use the Python Scientific Stack in the Browser?
 Well maybe you can with [Pyodide](https://hacks.mozilla.org/2019/04/pyodide-bringing-the-scientific-python-stack-to-the-browser/).